 RISC-V ecall instruction to transition to the

-kernel.
-Once you fix the compilation issues,
+entry("trace"); ← ADDED TO user/usys.pl Once you fix the compilation issues, you could

 because you haven't implemented the system call in the kernel